TanishaPachpande/BridgeLabz-Training/README.md

 # Week 3: Data Structures and Algorithms

-## 📅 Day 15 – Linked List
+## 📅 Day 1 – Linked List
-**(Date: 02-Jan-2026)**
+**(Date: 02-Jan-2025)**

+- Learned the fundamentals of Data Structures and Algorithms (DSA) and their importance in efficient problem-solving.
+- Understood how data structures help in organizing and managing data for optimized performance.
+- Studied Linked List as a dynamic linear data structure that uses nodes instead of contiguous memory.
+- Learned the structure of a node containing data and references (links).
-- Learned Linked List and it's types
+- Explored different types of Linked Lists: Singly, Doubly, and Circular Linked List.
-- Worked on Single, Double, Circular linked list
-- Implemented insertion, deletion, and traversal operation over linked list

 📁 **Project Folder Structure**